 A quick hand check on my infusion site, and yep, there’s no tubing there – just the sharp edges of a disconnected quick set.

 Holy.
 Shit.
-Mind is racing.
+My mind is racing.
 How?
 What the hell was I doing last night?
 Holy.
 Shit.
 Again.
 Quick BG check – 386.
 Damn.
 On to the bathroom.
 Am I spilling ketones?
 Purple.
 Shit.
 How do I feel?
-Surprisingly, not terribly bad – a touch queasy maybe.
-Hadn’t noticed that before – is it nerves?.
+Surprisingly, not terribly bad – a touch queasy, maybe.
+Hadn’t noticed that before – is it nerves?
 I had a huge dinner last night.
-A ton of insulin on board for many hours.
-Without that big bolus would I have been even higher?
+A ton of insulin was on board for many hours.
+Without that big bolus, would I have been even higher?

-Connect pump, punch in correction bolus, up the suggested dose by a bit (ketones = insulin resistance).
+Connect the pump, punch in the correction bolus, and up the suggested dose by a bit (ketones = insulin resistance).